Update: These deals have been verified for the month of October, so save away!

 CPU: Intel Celeron N3160 | Graphics: Intel HD Graphics 400 | RAM: 4GB | Screen: 14-inch FHD (1,920 x 1,080) IPS | Storage: 32GB SSD

-Acer tends to run the roost of our Chromebook roundups, and for good reason: it makes great Chromebooks.
-If you want the look and near-feel of a MacBook Air, despite it getting practically cut off, Acer makes a Chromebook for that.
-Its Chromebook 14 looks and feels like Apple’s famous notebook on the outside, but of course can’t feel like using one with how little it costs.
+Acer tends to run the show in our Chromebook roundups, and for good reason: it makes great Chromebooks.
+If you want the look and near-feel of a MacBook Air, despite its waning presence, Acer makes a Chromebook for that.
+Its Chromebook 14 looks and feels like Apple’s famous notebook on the outside, but of course can’t truly feel like using one with how little it costs.
 Still, a full HD screen is one thing this super-cheap laptop has and the MacBook Air doesn’t, so there’s that.